behzadhasanpor/oldElephant/README.md

                     ]
                ]
 </pre><br>
-for this time,i wanna explain important thing about it that <br>
+for this time,i wanna explain important things about .needed that <br>
 we need to configure framework.<br>
 <br>
 <strong>database</strong> :this part needed for framework and we should <br>